hardikSinghBehl/personal-finance-management-system/README.md

 * User's are able to track their **current** expenses/gains.
 * User's are able to track their **upcoming (future)** expenses/gains.
 * User's are able to set **financial goals** and track their completion.
-* User's are able to set a **monthy spending threshold** and can track it through the month.
+* User's are able to set a **monthy spending threshold** and can track it through the month. (calculated automatically at month end using Spring scheduler and cron expressions)
 * User's are able to create financial **notes** for their reference.
 * User's are able to assign **tags** to their expenses/gains tickets or notes for future reference and quering